 Distraction has several contributors, including texting while driving, also illegal in Florida, operating radio controls, and taking eyes off the road at precisely the wrong moment.

 The driver in front can be at fault, too.
 A car with burnt out brake lights or an electrical short disengaging turn signals will not alert the driver behind that the car in front is stopping or preparing to turn.
 Another situation is stopping abruptly for a reason that the driver behind cannot see, such as a hole or other damage to the road.

 The driver in front may begin to leave a stop sign and abruptly stop for oncoming traffic because of misjudging the approaching car’s speed.
 An impaired driver in front may act in an unpredictable manner in violation of the law.

 Drivers must under law treat all motorists on the road with care because they share the road.
 This is called duty of care in the law, which is an important element that must be proven to have a successful rear-end collision case in Fort Lauderdale.
-Finding fault is the end result of Florida’s comparative negligence doctrine, and that fault can be shared by drivers in front of and behind each other.
+Finding fault is the end result of Florida’s modified comparative negligence doctrine, and that fault can be shared by drivers in front of and behind each other.

 If the driver who is at fault was driving a work vehicle while in the performance of the job, the driver’s employer can also be sued for damages.

 The Fort Lauderdale rear-end collision lawyers at Kogan & DiSalvo provide a free consultation to review the facts of the collision, gauge how strong of a case there is, and explain the subtleties in the law.